ibm-cloud-docs/speech-to-text/formatting.md

 ## Smart formatting
 {: #smart-formatting}

 The smart formatting feature is beta functionality that is available for US English, Japanese, and Spanish (all dialects).
-It also also available for the `en-WW_Medical_Telephony` model when US English audio is recognized.
+It is also available for the `en-WW_Medical_Telephony` model when US English audio is recognized.
 {: beta}

 The `smart_formatting` parameter directs the service to convert the following strings into more conventional representations: